Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Spoiler: the best thing you can do is lay off the pills and feed your microbiome with polyphenol-rich foods.

-We think it’s important to understand some of the science behind how your gut works, but if you’re ready to just get on with the healing, you can jump ahead to our recommended plan here.
+We think it’s important to understand some of the science behind how your gut works, but if you’re ready to just get on with the how-to stuff, you can jump ahead to our recommended plan here.

 Everyone’s talking about it, but does the health of your gut really affect your life much?
 Is it worth the effort?

 There’s some pretty compelling science about the effects of a balanced gut versus one that’s unbalanced.
-We’re talking about the difference between one of those stubbornly healthy people who never get sick or fat, versus the rapidly rising portion of the population who suffer from acid reflux, IBS, chronic pain, fatigue, constipation and obesity.
+We’re talking about the difference between one of those stubbornly healthy people who never seem to have any issues, versus the rapidly rising portion of the population who suffer from low energy, digestive distress, and just overall feeling unwell.

 But first, it’s helpful to understand what exactly the gut is.
 (It’s not just a beer belly.)